 ← Back to blog index · 2026-05-10

 Aave USDC typically 3-6% APY, Compound USDC 2-5%.
-Bitfinex Funding median 14-16% net.
+CeFi funding on the exchange runs 14-16% net median.
 Real comparison, risk structure analysis, why DeFi lending yields can't catch CeFi funding.

 DeFi lending protocols like Aave and Compound are the entry-level choice for stablecoin yield — friendly UI, on-chain transparency, smart contracts proven over years.

 But the actual yield numbers are modest: Aave USDC supply has typically run 3-6% APY across 2024-2026 (see defillama.com/protocol/aave), Compound USDC ~2-5%.
-Same window, our walk-forward backtest puts Bitfinex Funding fUSD balanced at ~16% median net APY (with spikes well above).
+Same window, our walk-forward backtest puts funding market fUSD balanced at ~16% median net APY (with spikes well above).

 Why does CeFi funding systematically beat DeFi lending?
 This post explains the structural reasons and clarifies when DeFi is actually the better choice.